vivaria/edisonrul.ing/docs/source/cards/cunning-of-the-six-samurai.md

-# CUNNING OF THE SIX SAMURAI
+# Cunning Of The Six Samurai

 *   The face-up “Six Samurai” monster sent from the field to the Graveyard is a cost to activate “Cunning of the Six Samurai”.
 *   You can Special Summon the same “Six Samurai” monster that was sent to the Graveyard to pay the activation cost of “Cunning of the Six Samurai”.